Aless1234/Introduction-to-Python/README.md

 # Introduction-to-Python
-Project of the course "Introduction to python"
+Final project of the course "Introduction to python"